Amicare-Inc/seeker-app/README.md

 # psw
-psw app for startup venture
+psw app for startup venture using node 18.17.1
 # Welcome to your Expo app 👋

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).